LNAK10084U Theories of Urban Design

 - Exam registration requirements

 - Hand-in of exercise (boards - group work), during course

 - No external censorship

 Several internal examinators

-Re-submission of written assignment, 15 minutes oral examination.
+Individual re-submission of written assignment, 15 minutes oral examination.
+If the student did not hand-in the exercise during the course, it must be done individually for the re-exam and handed ind no later than 3 weeks before the re-exam.
 The written assignment must be handed in prior to the re-examination week.
 The oral exam uses the written assignment as its point of departure.
-It is supplemented by a list of exam questions.
+It is supplemented by a list of exam questions related to the texts.
 Questions include the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.

 Criteria for exam assesment

 See 'Learning Outcome'.